Bruxism

 Bruxism (Teeth Grinding), headaches and neck stiffness

-Recently we went through one such random period where a lot of people were presenting to the clinic with neck pain and stiffness, and headaches.
+Recently we went through a period of time where a lot of people were presenting to the clinic with neck pain and stiffness, and headaches.
 Often they were waking up with the symptoms in the morning.
 On further questioning, a lot of these patients had one thing in common, clenching or grinding their teeth.

 Most of the patients were grinding their teeth at night time and their partners often heard them grinding when they were asleep.
 A few were also catching themselves doing it during the day.
 Some patients only discovered it after being referred to their dentist by their suspicious Osteopath to check for wear in their teeth.
 All of the patients were surprised to discover just how common this condition is, affecting up to 21% of the population.